pedroth/tela.c/README.md

 # tela.c

-A vibe ported (using claude opus 4.6) library of pedroth's tela.js, a software-only graphic library from scratch, with reference implementation of computer graphics algorithms.
+`tela.c` is a `C` port of _pedroth's `tela.js`_, a software-only graphic library from scratch, with reference implementation of computer graphics algorithms.

 ![](/tela.png)